Ingredients

 What is Bakuchiol?

-Bakuchiol is a plant-based healthy aging ingredient.
-It is extracted from the seeds of the Babchi plant and is considered a more tolerable alternative to retinol .
+Bakuchiol is a plant-based active ingredient in healthy aging products.
+It is extracted from the seeds of the babchi plant and is considered a more tolerable alternative to retinol .
 Studies have shown that bakuchiol works similarly to retinol by reducing fine lines and wrinkles and improving skin texture.
 However, bakuchiol does not cause the typical side effects of retinol.

-However, Bakuchiol is still in the shadow of Retinol.
-But its effects are impressive.
-It inhibits inflammation, reduces pimples and "blemishes", prevents hyperpigmentation (brown spots) and promotes collagen production.
-Bakuchiol is a particularly promising phyto-active ingredient for sensitive skin.
+Nevertheless, bakuchiol still remains in the shadow of retinol.
+Yet its effects are impressive.
+It inhibits inflammation, reduces pimples and blemishes, prevents hyperpigmentation (brown spots), and promotes collagen production.
+Bakuchiol is a particularly promising phytochemical for sensitive skin.

 overview